 14.7 No Agency.
 The parties are independent contractors, and this Agreement does not create an agency, partnership or joint venture.

 14.8 No Third-Party Beneficiaries.
 There are no third-party beneficiaries to this Agreement.

 14.9 Equitable Relief.
 Nothing in this Agreement will limit either party’s ability to seek equitable relief.

 14.10 Governing Law.

 a.
 For City, County and State Government Entities.
 If Client is a city, county, or state government entity, then the parties agree to remain silent regarding governing law and venue.

 b.
 For All other Entities.
-If Client is any entity not set forth in Section 15.10(a) then the following applies: This Agreement is governed by New Hampshire law, excluding that state’s choice of law rules.
-FOR ANY DISPUTE ARISING OUT OF OR RELATING TO THIS AGREEMENT, THE PARTIES CONSENT TO PERSONAL JURISDICTION IN, AND THE EXCLUSIVE VENUE OF, THE COURTS IN NEW HAMPSHIRE.
+If Client is any entity not set forth in Section 15.10(a) then the following applies: This Agreement is governed by Virginia law, excluding that state’s choice of law rules.
+FOR ANY DISPUTE ARISING OUT OF OR RELATING TO THIS AGREEMENT, THE PARTIES CONSENT TO PERSONAL JURISDICTION IN, AND THE EXCLUSIVE VENUE OF, THE COURTS IN VIRGINIA.

 14.11 Amendments.
 Any amendment must be in writing and expressly state that it is amending this Agreement.